jocelynszhu/coral-tracking-pipeline/README.md

 ### main.py (tracking branch)
 Script to run object detection and tracking and generate video with bounding boxes
+- Note: utils are not documented here, see main.py in main branch for docstrings

 ## References
 [SORT](https://github.com/abewley/sort)